-The IWTSD business model identifies and prioritizes requirements of the national interagency community including defense as well as international partners through rapid research, development, testing, and evaluation while providing operational support for demonstration and field testing of combating terrorism solutions.
+The IWTSD business model identifies and prioritizes requirements of the national interagency community including defense as well as international partners through rapid research, development, testing, and evaluation while providing operational support for demonstration and field testing of irregular warfare solutions.
 This process prioritizes user requirements and program budgets, employs flexible contracting strategies, and leverages funding resources from partnering agencies to enable effective project selection with the best solution for the resources available.

 The IWTSD Business Cycle begins in September by inviting the user/operator communities to annual requirements meetings to discuss and prioritize their operational gaps and needs.
 Each TSWG Subgroup invites members of their user community to present requirements that, left unfulfilled, hinder their mission effectiveness.
 Members come prepared to identify, discuss, and fully explain their agency's technology objectives.
 Discussions among the members center on whether tactics, techniques, and procedures or existing marketplace solutions can effectively mitigate each requirement.
 Once the user community has constructed acceptable definitions for all requirements, a voting session is conducted to establish a priority for each requirement.
 The prioritized list is used to assist in establishing a cutoff (down selection) of requirements to be advertised in the Broad Agency Announcement (BAA) for the current business cycle.